-To make the ganache mixture for the centres: Break the chocolate into pieces and place in a bowl.
+To make the ganache mixture for the centres, break the chocolate into pieces and place in a bowl.
 Bring the whipping cream to the boil and pour it over the chocolate.
 Stir the chocolate until itís completely melted.
 Add the spirit or liqueur, if using.

 Chill the mixture until itís firm - itís best to leave it overnight, but it can be used after just a few hours if time is short.

-If you want super-shiny, professional looking chocolate truffles you will need to temper your chocolate - see our guide for how to temper your chocolate
+If you want super-shiny, professional-looking chocolate truffles, you will need to temper your chocolate - see our guide for how to temper your chocolate

 .
 If just for family and friends, melted chocolate works just as well and is less fiddly.

-There may be some tempered chocolate leftover, but itís easier to work with a bit extra to have room to dip the truffles.
+Dip the truffles, one at a time, into the tempered or melted chocolate, using the chocolate-dipping spiral, or 2 forks, to turn them in chocolate.
+Let excess chocolate drip off the truffles over the bowl, then transfer them to a sheet of baking parchment.
+There may be some chocolate leftover, but itís easier to work with a bit extra to have room to dip the truffles.
 This extra chocolate can be poured on to baking parchment, then broken into pieces and eaten once itís set.

+Leave the truffles in a cool place to set.
 The truffles will keep for up to a week if kept in a cool place (preferably not the fridge).
 The truffles are not suitable for freezing.